0xWm/TrovoScraper/README.md

 executing file main.py will run server on 127.0.0.1:8080/

-inside Unreal Engine project edit function arguments inside "InitServerData".
+Inside Unreal Engine project edit function arguments inside "InitServerData".
 ServerURL and Port must match the URL and Port from the server.
-Input broadcaster name, which is empty for now
+Input Broadcaster Name, which is empty for now.
-Input Followe Count, and make sure it is less then current followers broadcaster has.
-I did not test with number above current folowers count and have no idea what will happend
+Input Follower Count, and make sure it is less then current followers broadcaster has.
+I did not test with number above current folowers count and have no idea what will happend.

 If you get everything right this is the outcome:
 [![Watch the video](https://img.youtube.com/vi/dMSLNR9mPzs/maxresdefault.jpg)](https://youtu.be/dMSLNR9mPzs)